 These variables are subject to fluctuations in external market rates and economic conditions beyond management's control.
 The estimation of future cash flows and the level to which they are discounted is inherently uncertain and requires significant management judgement and is subject to potential change over time.
-For further information on these assumptions, see Note 11.
+As discussed under note 11, there is significant headroom in 2024 (2023: significant headroom) that mitigates the risk of material changes that could arise due to the sensitivities of the judgements and estimates used within the goodwill impairment calculation assessment.
+Further information on the assumptions used can be found under Note 11.